Marching band: History

 Instruments have been frequently used on the battlefield (for example the Iron Age carnyx and the medieval Ottoman military band) but the modern marching band developed from European military bands formed in the Baroque period, partly influenced by the Ottoman tradition.
 17th-century traveler Evliya Çelebi noted the existence of 40 guilds of musicians in Istanbul.
 In the 18th century, each regiment in the British Army maintained its own military band.
 Until 1749 bandsmen were civilians hired at the expense of the colonel commanding a regiment.
 Subsequently, they became regular enlisted men who accompanied the unit on active service to provide morale enhancing music on the battlefield or, from the late nineteenth century on, to act as stretcher bearers.
 Instruments during the 18th century included fifes, drums, the oboe (hautbois), French horn, clarinet and bassoon.
 Drummers summoned men from their farms and ranches to muster for duty.
 In the chaotic environment of the battlefield, musical instruments were the only means of commanding the men to advance, stand or retire.
 In the mid 19th century, each smaller unit had their own fifer and drummer, who sounded the daily routine.
 When units massed for battle a band of musicians was formed for the whole.

 In the United States, modern marching bands are often associated with American football games, with the oldest (the University of Notre Dame Band of the Fighting Irish) first performing at an American football game in 1887.
 After World War I, the presence and quality of marching bands in the American public school system expanded as military veterans with service band experience began to accept music teaching positions within schools with developments such as Precision Drill, a disciplined geometric march, based in part on military-style drill.
-Today, marching band competitions remain popular in the United States and largely parallel modern drum and bugle corps.
+Precision, or military, Drill was pioneered by A.R.
+Casavant, and was the primary style of marching bands until the mid-1970s.
+Military style Marching Bands remain popular in East Texas, where high school bands and the Fightin' Texas Aggie Band still keep the military tradition alive.
+The UIL officially created a separate state competition for military bands in 2020 to separate from the modern “corps style” bands that had previously dominated the open class state competition.
+Notable military marching bands include Carlisle, White Oak, Lufkin, and Lindale.
+Today, other than military and show style bands, high school bands largely parallel modern drum and bugle corps.
+Marching band competitions remain popular in the United States.

-Many marching bands are Military bands which often derive from instrumentation generally consists of brass, woodwinds and percussion and they typically march forward with consistent straight lines and a constant tempo to facilitate the steady marching of the military unit.
+Many marching bands are military bands which often derive from instrumentation generally consists of brass, woodwinds and percussion and they typically march forward with consistent straight lines and a constant tempo to facilitate the steady marching of the military unit.
 Field music units include drum and bugle corps, fanfare bands, pipe bands and fife and drum corps.